Jo-wang/OTTA_ViT_survey/README.md

 This is the official implementation of paper In Search of Lost Online Test-time Adaptation: A Survey.
 This implementation based on ViT backbones.

+Note that the final version of the code is still processing.
+We will release it later.
+Thank you!

 ## Prerequisites
 To use the repository, we provide a conda environment.